SirSaleh/parse-it-group-task/README.md

 # parse-it-group-task

-This repository contains my solution for BitPin ASSESMENT Task
+This repository contains my solution for ParsIT company ASSESMENT Task

 Swagger docs are available at `/docs` path. (local default: [127.0.0.1:8000/docs](127.0.0.1:8000/docs))

 # Table of Contents

+Docs for this project are available in `/docs` and `/planning` directories and also listed in the table below:

 | title | description |
 | ----- | ----------- |